 3. Wing Flaps: SRA aircraft are made so that they resist entering into spins with both flaps up and a flaps down configuration.
 Like normal flaps, they provide increased lift and slower airspeeds which assist with water takeoffs.

-4. Planing Wingtips: If you look at the wings on the Icon A5, you’ll notice that they have flat surfaces on the bottom.
+4. Planing Wingtips: If you look at the wings on the A5, you’ll notice that they have flat surfaces on the bottom.
 This helps the wings skim along the surface of the water when it may be rough.
 The second reason for planing wingtips is to provide hydrostatic stability when not in motion.

-Icon Parachute System (IPS)
+ICON Parachute System (IPS)

-The Icon A5 has its own proprietary parachute system called the Icon Parachute System (IPS) which is based off whole airplane recovery parachute systems.
+The A5 has its own proprietary parachute system called the Icon Parachute System (IPS) which is based off whole airplane recovery parachute systems.

 Whole airplane recovery parachute systems (WARPS) are ballistic parachutes that can be deployed on damaged light aircraft.